-´I want to make the piano sing´
+`I want to make the piano sound like an orchestra´

 written by Elke Beekman / photographs ©Maxime de Bollivier